tg-bomze/Face-Depixelizer/README.md

 We also want to address concerns of bias in PULSE. **We have now included a new section in the [paper](https://drive.google.com/file/d/1fV7FsmunjDuRrsn4KYf2Efwp0FNBtcR4/view) and an accompanying model card directly addressing this bias.**

+If you are interested more about the topic, you can read this [IEEE Tech Talk about PULSE](https://spectrum.ieee.org/tech-talk/computing/software/making-blurry-faces-photorealistic-goes-only-so-far).

 # Face-Depixelizer
 Face Depixelizer based on "PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models" repository.